servicetitan/Stl.Fusion/docs/Story.md

 ![](./img/MissingPiece.jpg)

-The only missing piece was Stl.Fusion itself.
+The only missing piece was Fusion itself.

 #### [Back to Documentation &raquo;](./README.md)